siangernlow/tp/docs/UserGuide.md

 #### Listing all people
 Format: `list l/people`

-* Displays the list of all people currently stored in VirusTracker.
+* Updates the persons list to display all people currently stored in VirusTracker.

 #### Listing all infected people
 Format: `list l/infected`

-* Displays the list of all people that are currently infected.
+* Filters the persons list to display all people that are currently infected.

 #### Listing all quarantined people
 Format: `list l/quarantined`

-* Displays the list of all people currently in quarantine.
+* Filters the persons list to display all people currently in quarantine.

 #### Listing all locations
 Format: `list l/locations`

-* Displays the list of all locations currently stored in VirusTracker.
+* Updates the locations list to displays all locations currently stored in VirusTracker.

 #### Listing all visits
 Format: `list l/visits`

-* Displays the list of all visits currently stored in VirusTracker.
+* Updates the visits list to displays all visits currently stored in VirusTracker.

 #### Listing high risk locations